mhpjay422/MeepleBnB/README.md

   }
 ```

-### Search
+### Search and Filter

 ![](./public/Search.gif)

-The nav bar provides a search field where the user can search by address, city or state.
+The Search and Filter menu bar provides a search field where the user can search by address, city or state.
 A dropdown of listings will appear with available listings within the search parameter.
 The addresses may be clicked to redirect directly to the listing or onEnter reload the index page showing listings within the search parameter.
+You may also adjust additional filter options such as the date range and the number of guests within the search.

 ```javascript
 const filteredListings = (state, props) => {